 Daisy Hill Tracks Map (pdf file)

 The Paperbark Trail is the quickest and easiest of the bushwalks available at less than 1km.
+The boardwalk was upgraded in 2020.
 It is pram and wheelchair friendly and has seating at the halfway point along the wooden boardwalk.
 With no discernible elevation it is ideal for young families or the very frail.